13uilding/ContentQuiz/README.md

 1. Questions
   a.
 Should be 1 minute per question
   b.
 Flavors: Multiple choice / matching / true or false / short answer
+    i.
+Added Multiple Choice Class
+    ii.
+Added True False Class
+    iii.
+TO DO: matching
+    iv.
+TO DO: short answer
   c.
 Should have a correct answer
+    i.
+LATER: I'm not positive how I want to implement correct answers with an array
 2. Tests
   a.
 Comprised of questions
   b.
 Landing page